 - Experiencing the land, culture, geography, and important places by going on excursions throughout the Holy Land.

-- Making lasting friendships from all over the world.
+- Making lasting friendships with Magdala volunteers and staff from all over the world.

 - Being able to share about our faith every day.